herdr

 herdr pane run 1-2 "npm test"

-# wait for an agent to finish
+# wait for an agent

 herdr wait agent-status 1-1 --status done

-# read pane output
+# read output

-herdr pane read 1-2 --source recent-unwrapped --lines 50
+herdr pane read 1-2 --source recent --lines 50